LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Bree-Man.md

 ## Strategy

 - When fighting Bree-Men, you can use their odd behaviour to farm them like zombified piglins.
 Simply kill one, draw a large crowd, tower up three blocks and get killing.
-They do not have a long-range weapon like a spear, making this strategy flawless(until they get Iron pikes).
+They do not have a long-range weapon like a spear, making this strategy flawless(until they get iron pikes).

 ## Lore